tlarsendataguy-yxdb/yxdb-net/README.md

 * `ReadX(String name)` - read by field name

 If either the index number or field name is invalid, the read methods will throw an exception.

+To read spatial objects, use the `yxdb.Spatial.ToGeoJson()` function.
+The `ToGeoJson()` function translates the binary SpatialObj format into a GeoJSON string.